Diabetic Retinopathy - A Leading Cause of Blindness

 Testing and Diagnosis

-Come in today for a simple diabetic retinopathy screening with one of our experienced eye care specialists.
+Come in today for a simple diabetic retinopathy screening.
 The pain-free dilated eye test consists mainly of an examination of your retina and macula to check for abnormalities with your ocular blood vessels and optic nerve, swelling of the retina, and retinal detachment.

 Diabetic Retinopathy Treatments